cultuurnet/apidocs/projects/uitdatabank/docs/terminology.md

 By linking events and places to an organizer, they can easily be grouped or linked in [online calendars](#online-calendar) to find related events or places from the same organizer.

 To prevent accidental duplicates, every organizer must have a unique website URL.

+Find out more about organizers in the [What are organizers?](entry-api/organizers/introduction.md) guide.

 ## Dummy organizer